 If a revenue deficit is projected for that clerk after retaining all of the projected collections from the court-related fines, fees, service charges, and costs, the corporation shall certify the amount of the revenue deficit to the Executive Office of the Governor and request release authority for funds from the department's Clerks of the Court Trust Fund.
-Notwithstanding Florida Statute s.
+Notwithstanding Florida Statutes s.
 216.192 relating to the release of funds, the Executive Office of the Governor may approve the release of funds in accordance with the notice, review, and objection procedures set forth in Florida Statute s.
 216.177 and shall provide notice to the Department of Revenue and the Chief Financial Officer.
 The Department of Revenue shall request monthly distributions from the Chief Financial Officer in equal amounts to each clerk certified to have a revenue deficit, in accordance with the releases approved by the Governor.

 - 4) The corporation may approve increases or decreases to the previously authorized budgets approved for individual clerks of the court pursuant to Florida Statute s.
-28.35 for court-related functions, if: - 4a) The additional budget authority is necessary to pay the cost of performing new or additional functions required by changes in law or court rule; or - 4b) The additional budget authority is necessary to pay the cost of supporting increases in the number of judges or magistrates authorized by the Legislature. - 5) The corporation notifies each Clerk of the approved expenditure budget on or before October 1.
+28.35 for court-related functions, if: - 4a) The additional budget authority is necessary to pay the cost of performing new or additional functions required by changes in law or court rule; or - 4b) The additional budget authority is necessary to pay the cost of supporting increases in the number of judges or magistrates authorized by the Legislature. - 5) The corporation notifies each Clerk of the approved expenditure budget on or before October 1. - b.
+The budget relating to the requirements of the Clerk as the Ex Officio Clerk to the BOCC, County Auditor, County Recorder, and Custodian or Treasurer of all County funds and other county-related duties is developed in accordance with Section 218.35, Florida Statutes.
+For the budget relating to BOCC funded operations, the Clerk follows the procedures listed below in establishing the budgetary data reflected in the financial statements.

-NOTES TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL
+HILLSBOROUGH COUNTY, FLORIDA CLERK OF THE CIRCUIT COURT REQUIRED SUPPLEMENTARY INFORMATION (UNAUDITED) NOTES TO SCHEDULES OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE - BUDGET AND ACTUAL